RV Flooring: How to Install Step by Step

 Measure out your cuts and mark them with a chalk line tool.
 The drawing was helpful for determining how much flooring to buy, but take direct measurements in the RV for this part.
 Cut large areas outside leaving several extra inches around the perimeter.

 That’s Jorge in the photo above.
-We found him and his girlfriend on Craigslist in an advertisement for handyman type work.
+We found him on Craigslist in an advertisement for handyman type work.
 We were on a tight timeline to move across the country and thought paying for help would be well worth the money.
 It’s always a toss-up when you hire in the dark like that, but these two were fantastic.
 In addition to the flooring install, Jorge fixed the RV magic fan, replaced a light, and adjusted the slides while his girlfriend painstakingly painted a second coat on the interior.
-We can’t recommend them enough!
-Let us know if you are in the Phoenix area and want their phone number.
+I wish he could travel with us!

 Fold the flooring onto itself to get it back into the RV.
 It was not heavy at all.